 yitney | Noun.
 A coward.
 Also yitni.
 [Notts. & Leics. use/Dialect?] |

 yo! | Exclam.
-A greeting or an attention seeking call.
+A greeting or a shout for attention.
 [Orig.
 U.S.] |

 yob | Noun.
 A lout or hooligan.
 Derived from the backslang of boy. |